-Licorice root has long been used for its anti-inflammatory properties, both as topical and oral formulations.
-Uses extended from skin emollient to treat eczema, infections to upper respiratory disease and stomach ulcers.
-There have been in vitro studies demonstrating efficacy of glycyrrhizin, licorice's active ingredient, against hepatitis B, influenza, and human immunodeficiency virus by modulation of T-cells and activation of interferons.32
+Licorice root has long been used because of its antiinflammatory properties in both topical and oral formulations.
+Uses extend from skin emollient to treat eczema, infections, upper respiratory tract disease, and stomach ulcers.
+There have been in vitro studies demonstrating the efficacy of glycyrrhizin, licorice's active ingredient, against hepatitis B, influenza, and human immunodeficiency virus by modulation of T cells and activation of interferons.32

-Licorice is used by 0.8% of surgical patients.39 Known side effects include hypertension, arrhythmia and electrolyte imbalance (hypernatremia and hypokalemia), which may be further potentiated by concomitant diuretic use.52 In the in vitro setting, licorice is found to inhibit CYP3A4 and may affect metabolism of drugs processed by the same system.43 There have been isolated reports of contact dermatitis to licorice root extract.53 Licorice supplementation for medicinal purposes should be discontinued 2 weeks prior to surgery, given possible drug interactions.
+Licorice is used by 0.8 percent of surgical patients.39 Known side effects include hypertension, arrhythmia, and electrolyte imbalance (hypernatremia and hypokalemia), which may be further potentiated by concomitant diuretic use.52 In the in vitro setting, licorice is found to inhibit CYP3A4 and may affect the metabolism of drugs processed by the same system.43 There have been isolated reports of contact dermatitis to licorice root extract.53 Licorice supplementation for medicinal purposes should be discontinued 2 weeks before surgery, given possible drug interactions.